 A thermal focus shift, when uncompensated, changes the application performance over time.
 A workpiece being in perfect focus at the beginning of the process might be considerably out of focus after some process-time and the application result will look very different.

 Fused silica exhibits extremely small material absorption and is therefore very well suited for being used for high power applications.
 For their NIR (1064 nm) Silverline™ F-Theta lenses, Jenoptik chooses low-absorbing fused silica material and an optimized lowest-absorbing high performance coating.
 The maximum absorption of 5 ppm of the coating is guaranteed by a standardized absorption measurement procedure for every coating batch.

 The Silverline™ series have got outstanding characteristics of minimum focus shift up to high laser powers of several kW.
 F-Theta Silverline lenses are optimized for smallest spot sizes and excellent spot homogenity across the entire scanning area by this satisfying highest demands on optical performance.
 We guarantee highest process quality for a wide range of applications in laser material processing.

 Pulse stretching GDD

 A temporal stretching of the laser pulse reduces its maximal intensity.
 This might have severe impact on the application performance.
 To remedy the problem of too long pulses at the workpiece due to pulse stretching one could use lasers with even shorter output pulses.
 This might increase the intensity above the damage threshold of the involved optical system.
-Another way would be a precompensation of the induced GDD by gratings, prisms, and microoptial elements (P1).
+Another way would be a precompensation of the induced GDD by gratings, prisms, and microoptical elements.